quintel/turbine/README.md

 # Turbine

-An in-memory graph database written in Ruby to model an Energy Flow network.
+An in-memory directed graph written in Ruby to model an energy flow system, a family tree, or whatever you like!

-## Example
+## Check it out!

 We start the console and load the example graph